lakshya-singh/SHALA2020/README.md

 # SHALA2020
-Here you can find the assignments that I have completed from https://shala2020.github.io/
+In this repository you can find the assignments that I have completed from https://shala2020.github.io/

 Thanks.